All Episodes

 Okay.

-Model citizens.
+Model citizen.

 None of those are sentenced for death.

-Number three, the firearm discharge doesn't mean it doesn't mean a damn thing.
+The firearm discharge doesn't mean it doesn't mean a damn thing.

-Somebody has a weapon and you're talking about it.
+Somebody has a weapon and you're talking.

 Listen, if you have a gun in your hand, listen, let me tell you how the real world works, okay?